 CDs are widely used as installation discs.
 Whenever there is software included with a product that you buy in a store, or just the software itself, it is highly likely that it is stored on a CD.
 Before software could be downloaded off the Internet, it was exclusively distributed in CDs and floppy diskettes.

+Q7.
+Write a Note on Windows Operating System.

 Windows OS, computer operating system (OS) developed by Microsoft Corporation to run personal computers (PCs).
 Featuring the first graphical user interface (GUI) for IBM-compatible PCs, the Windows OS soon dominated the PC market.
 Approximately 90 percent of PCs run some version of Windows.

 READ MORE ON THIS TOPIC